diegozea/MIToS.jl/docs/src/Pfam.md

 ## [Getting PDB information from an MSA](@id Getting-PDB-information-from-an-MSA)

-The function `getseq2pdb` parses the MSA annotations to return a `Dict` from the sequence identifier in the MSA to PDB and chain codes.
+The function `getseq2pdb` parses the MSA annotations, if present, to return a `Dict` from the sequence identifier in the MSA to PDB and chain codes.
+In the case of recently downloaded MSAs, which usually lack PDB mapping annotations, the function will use SIFTS chain-level mappings for this task.
+In such cases, the required SIFTS summary CSV files are automatically downloaded and cached.

 ```@example pfam_example
 getseq2pdb(msa)